apache/hbase-operator-tools/hbase-hbck2/README.md

    Each file contains <SERVERNAME>, one per line.
 For example:
      $ HBCK2 scheduleRecoveries -i fileName1 fileName2

- unassigns <ENCODED_REGIONNAME>...|-i <INPUT_FILE>...
+ unassigns [<ENCODED_REGIONNAME>...|-i <INPUT_FILE>...]
    Options:
     -o,--override  override ownership by another procedure
-     -i,--inputFiles  take one or more input files of encoded names A 'raw' unassign that can be used even during Master initialization (if the -skip flag is specified).
+    -i,--inputFiles  take one or more input files of encoded region names A 'raw' unassign that can be used even during Master initialization (if the -skip flag is specified).
 Skirts Coprocessors.
 Pass one or more encoded region names.
 1588230740 is the hard-coded name for the hbase:meta region and de00010733901a05f5a2a3a382e27dd4 is an example of what a userspace encoded region name looks like.
 For example:
-     $ HBCK2 unassign 1588230740 de00010733901a05f5a2a3a382e27dd4
+     $ HBCK2 unassigns 1588230740 de00010733901a05f5a2a3a382e27dd4
    Returns the pid(s) of the created UnassignProcedure(s) or -1 if none.

+   SEE ALSO, org.apache.hbase.hbck1.OfflineMetaRepair, the offline hbase:meta tool.
+See the HBCK2 README for how to use.
    If -i or --inputFiles is specified, pass one or more input file names.
    Each file contains encoded region names, one per line.
 For example:
-     $ HBCK2 unassigns fileName1 -i fileName2
+     $ HBCK2 unassigns -i fileName1 fileName2
-   SEE ALSO, org.apache.hbase.hbck1.OfflineMetaRepair, the offline hbase:meta tool.
-See the HBCK2 README for how to use.

 ```
 Note that when you pass `bin/hbase` the `hbck` argument, it will by
 default use the shaded client to get to the targeted hbase cluster.